-The Apex Multifocal is a corneal GP developed by Precision and Cardinal for your presbyopic patients.
+The Apex Multifocal is a corneal GP developed by Precision for your presbyopic patients.
 It employs the unique back surface of the PC-IV design but with front add designed to deliver the add at the specific pupil diameter of your patient.
 Employing the comfort of the PC-IV back surface with the optimized distance, intermediate and near optics of the front surface, the Apex Multifocal offers your patients an exceptional solution for presbyopia

 How successful are corneal GP Multifocals?